Donald’s Journey From U.S. Public School Teacher to TEFL in Asia!

 General advice for those who aspire to teach overseas would be to invest some time in learning about where it is you think you want to go to teach.
 It has been my experience that many “foreign experts,” and not teachers, have little to no teaching ability and simply perform to entertain the students.
 This “paid” vacation might seem like an ideal way to visit another country, however it dilutes the ability of those of us who want to actually teach and makes it difficult to effectively ply our craft and trade.

 Do you have any particular advice for those who are already teachers in the public school, like you were?

 General advice for my teaching peers would be to take time to teach overseas, even for a year.
 The exposure to other cultures and how their students learn and interact confers a substantive advantage in how we interact and teach in our home country.

 What would you tell any person who contemplates working overseas?

-When living and working overseas for the first time prepare to feel lost, a little helpless and uncomfortable as everything from living accommodation to food will be very different.
+When living and working overseas for the first time, prepare to feel lost, a little helpless, and uncomfortable.
+Everything from living accommodation to food will be very different.